The wait is finally over…

 You have a few options to choose from, each with its pros and cons.
 You substrate choice can affect the overall health and well-being of your favorite reptile.
 We have an article reviewing the best substrates for snakes.

 Paper Towels Or Newspaper

 This is the cheapest of all substrates.
 It is readily available and easy to replace.
 However, it does not hold humidity and it is not visually appealing.

 Readily available, cheap and can hold humidity.
 It absorbs odors and moisture.
 It is not digestible.
-The Cocosoft substrate is a great choice, made from fresh coconut husks.
+This Cocosoft substrate is a great choice, made from fresh coconut husks.

 Aspen shavings are probably the most used substrate.
 They are cheap and can accommodate humidity.
 Your python can also burrow within the shavings and they look good in the terrarium.

 On the other hand, aspen shavings can become moldy easily (thought you should be changing them out regularly anyway) and they are slightly more difficult to clean and replace than some other substrates.
 The shavings also get dusty.
 Aspen snake bedding from Zoo Med is specially designed for snakes.

 This is a paper-based product that is available in different colors.
 You can pick the color that matches your terrarium theme.
 It is mold resistant and heat treated for cleanliness.
 This substrate is expensive and difficult to clean and replace, because it is so small.
 Not generally recommended for snakes.